kpimbaboy/xipectheme/readme.txt

 == Description ==

 Hi.
 I'm a starter theme called Xipec, if you like.
-I'm just a starting themeso try turning me into an awesome WordPress theme out there.
+I'm just a starting theme so don't use me as a Parent Theme.
+Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for :).

+This theme, like WordPress, is licensed under the GPL.
+Use it to make something cool, have fun, and share what you've learned with others.

+Xipec is based on Underscores http://underscores.me/, (C) 2012-2015 Automattic, Inc.
+Underscores is distributed under the terms of the GNU GPL v2 or later.

+Normalizing styles have been helped along thanks to the fine work of Nicolas Gallagher and Jonathan Neal http://necolas.github.com/normalize.css/

 == Installation ==